fan1dy/fan1dy.github.io/_pages/about.md

 **Welcome!**

 I am a second-year PhD student at [Machine Learning and Optimization Lab](https://www.epfl.ch/labs/mlo/), EPFL, supervised by Prof. Martin Jaggi.
-My research interests are to develop algorithms for effecient and collaborative machine learning, through the lens of optimization and game theory.
+My research interests are to develop algorithms for effecient and collaborative machine learning, through the lens of optimization, social science and game theory.

 If you want to reach out, do not hesitate to drop me an email!